changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 import org.apache.logging.log4j.Logger;
 import org.apache.logging.log4j.LogManager;

 //There are a variety of bolt types.
-In this case, we use BaseBasicBolt public class WordCount extends BaseBasicBolt {
+In this case, use BaseBasicBolt public class WordCount extends BaseBasicBolt {
   //Create logger for this class private static final Logger logger = LogManager.getLogger(WordCount.class);
   //For holding words and counts
   Map<String, Integer> counts = new HashMap<String, Integer>();
-  //How often we emit a count of words private Integer emitFrequency;
+  //How often to emit a count of words private Integer emitFrequency;

   // Default constructor